magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

    Inject a `\DateTimeInterface` instance (for example `\DateTimeImmutable`) and use that.
 * ...need the remote IP?
   Use `\Magento\Framework\HTTP\PhpEnvironment\RemoteAddress`.
 * ...need access to `$_SERVER`?
   Consider using `\Magento\Framework\HTTP\PhpEnvironment\Request::getServerValue()`.

 Anything that can be easily replaced by a test double is preferable to using low level functions.

-### Interfaces &gt; Classes
+### Interfaces over Classes

-Dependencies on **interfaces** are much to be preferred over dependencies on **classes**, because the former decouples your code from implementation details.
+Dependencies on **interfaces** should be preferred over dependencies on **classes**, because the former decouples your code from implementation details.

-That is one way to isolate your code from future changes.
+This helps to isolate your code from future changes.

-This is true only if you exclusively uses the methods and constants defined in the interface, and not also uses other public methods of the class implementing the interface.
+The above statement is true only if you exclusively uses the methods and constants that are defined in the interface.
+If your code also uses other public methods specific to the class implementing the interface, your code no longer is independent of the implementation details.

 If methods of a concrete class are used, the benefits of having an interface are completely lost.
 Even worse, the code is lying, because at first glance it looks like it is a dependency on the interface only when in fact a different implementation of the same interface could not be used.
 This can lead to considerable maintenance costs down the road.
 In such cases using the class name of the concrete implementation is preferable to using the interface name as a dependency.

 To illustrate, lets assume there is a theoretical `RequestInterface` with two methods `getPathInfo()` and `getParam($name)`.

+For example:

 {%highlight php%}
 interface RequestInterface